tyronechen/SARS-CoV-2/case_study_3.md

 A script to reproduce our analysis for case study 3 is shown.
 [You can also download this here](https://gitlab.com/tyagilab/sars-cov-2/-/raw/master/src/case_study_3/example.sh).
-This may take few hours to run.
+This may take few hours to run (if tuning is performed).

 ## 2.1 Load data